Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 - Upgrade to Premium if you need conditional access, device management, endpoint protection, and advanced email protection.

-- Add Copilot selectively — start with users who live in Outlook and Teams.
+- Add Copilot selectively — start with users who live in Outlook and Teams, and price the bundle SKU before the standalone add-on.

 |---|---|---|---|